 Coronavirus has made a huge impact on weddings, from limiting guest numbers to preventing receptions and banning live music.
-As the UK prepares for current restrictions to last for potentially six months, the question on the lips of bride and grooms, guests and the wedding industry is what can they do to make the best of the situation we're in.
+As the UK gets to grips with the Omicron variant and what it might mean, the question on the lips of bride and grooms, guests and the wedding industry is what can they do to make the best of the situation we're in.

 How can we maintain social distancing while creating atmosphere?
-What food, drink and entertainment ideas work best for 15 people?
+What food, drink and entertainment ideas are the safest options?
 Can we adapt our venue to make it feel more intimate?
 How can we keep guests safe, but make masks and hand sanitiser look chic?

-There are loads of ways you can start planning and adapting your big day to meet this new reality.
-It might not be the day you had planned, but that doesn't mean that a little imagination and creativity can't get you the Insta-worthy wedding you dreamed of.
+There are loads of ways you can start planning and adapting your big day to stay safe and protect vulnerable loved ones.
+It might not be quite the day you had planned, but that doesn't mean that a little imagination and creativity can't get you the Insta-worthy wedding you dreamed of.
 And while your wedding might look a little different, the love, joy and festivity of the occasion won’t; it will still be one of the best and most memorable days of your life.

-One big plus side is that a smaller guest list means you’ll have more budget to play with, which means you can go big on the guest experience and splash out on your priority items like amazing food, a free bar, live entertainment or floral displays.
+One big plus side is that if you have a smaller guest list, you’ll have more budget to play with, which means you can go big on the guest experience and splash out on your priority items like amazing food, a free bar, live entertainment or floral displays.

 Here we have 21 Covid wedding ideas to make sure your day is as safe as it can be while throwing a fantastic celebration.
-From hand sanitising stations and virtual planning appointments to sequel and shift weddings, here’s how to ensure your guests have the best time at your wedding during COVID-19.
+From hand sanitising stations and virtual planning appointments to sequel and shift weddings, here’s how to ensure your guests have the best time at your wedding during an uncertain time.

 - COVID Wedding Ceremony Ideas